msdkool/IrdValidator/README.md

 ## How to use

-To use `IrdNumberValidator` , add it by searching on Nuget manager or use the install command below
+To use `Tax.IrdValidator` , add it by searching on Nuget manager or use the install command below

 ```
-Install-Package IrdNumberValidator
+Install-Package Tax.IrdValidator
 ```
 ## Usage